Best Beginner Telescope Mounts for Astrophotography (2026 Guide)

 Loading dynamic comparison matrix…

-Let’s delve deeper into the advantages and disadvantages of each of the telescope mounts that I recommend for beginners in astrophotography.
+OK, now that we’re all set, let’s delve into the advantages and disadvantages of each of the telescope mounts that I recommend for beginners in astrophotography, starting with the Best Value classical German Equatorial Mounts.

 #1: Sky WatcherEQ-AL55i Pro